Elyse Bennett

-Elyse Morgan Bennett (born December 27, 1999) is an American professional soccer player who plays as a forward and midfielder for OL Reign in the National Women's Soccer League (NWSL).
+Elyse Morgan Bennett (born December 27, 1999) is an American professional soccer player who plays as a forward for the Orlando Pride of the National Women's Soccer League (NWSL).
+She played college soccer for the Washington State Cougars before being selected seventh overall in the 2022 NWSL Draft by the Kansas City Current.

-Youth career
+After playing one season in Kansas City, Bennett spent time with fellow NWSL teams OL Reign and San Diego Wave FC.
+She has also played for Spanish Liga F club Deportivo de La Coruña.

+Early life

 Born in Lake Forest, Illinois, Bennett was raised in the Green Bay, Wisconsin area and played several youth sports through middle school before taking up soccer in high school.

-She played one season for De Pere High School in De Pere, Wisconsin before joining the FC Wisconsin Eclipse youth program, where she became a top scorer in the Elite Clubs National League for the 2015–16 season.

-Bennett suffered an anterior cruciate ligament injury during her senior year of high school.
+Bennett played one season for De Pere High School in De Pere, Wisconsin before joining the FC Wisconsin Eclipse youth program, where she became a top scorer in the Elite Clubs National League for the 2015–16 season.
+She suffered an anterior cruciate ligament injury during her senior year of high school.

 College career

 Bennett graduated from high school early and enrolled in Washington State University as an early recruit to its women's soccer team.

 After playing as a substitute and starter in her freshman season, Bennett became a regular starter at forward in her sophomore season before suffering a second ACL injury.
 She returned to start 23 of 24 matches in her junior year, 12 matches in the COVID-19-shortened 2020–21 spring season, and 21 matches in her fifth year in 2021.

 Her fifth season featured career highs in goals (10), points (24), shots (93), shots on goal (37), and minutes played (1,557), and she was named to the All-Pac-12 first team and United Soccer Coaches All-American second team.
 Bennett was also the second Washington State player to play in more than 90 career matches, finishing with a second-most tally of 93 appearances.